zhangbq5858/webtool/exams/exam03/answers.md

 ### Answer:

-Most browsers do not  use common Js as rendering engine.
-And they just loaded js files directly by tags.
+1.Most browsers do not support commonJs as rendering engine, because they lack four global parameters: module, exports, require, global.
+Hence browsers can not use "require".
+2.Browsers just load js files directly by tags.
+And they could load ES6 modules by tag <script> with property type="module".
+Browsers do not use "import".

 ## Question:  What is a 'side-effect'?
 Why do we want to minimize them?